foliant-docs/docs/src/quickstart.md

 -   render diagrams from textual description on build
 -   restructure the project source or compile it into a single file for a particular backend

 In fact, you have already used two preprocessors!
-Check the output of the `foliant make` commands and note the lines `✔ Applying preprocessor mkdocs` and `✔ Applying preprocessor flatten`.
+Check the output of the `foliant make` commands and note the lines `Applying preprocessor mkdocs` and `Applying preprocessor flatten`.
 The first one informs you that the project source has been preprocessed with `mkdocs` preprocessor in order to make it compatible with MkDocs’ requirements, and the second one tells you that [`flatten`](<macro mkdocs="preprocessors/flatten.md" pandoc="#flatten">ref</macro>) preprocessor was used to squash the project source into one a single file (because Pandoc only works with single files).

 These preprocessors where called by MkDocs and Pandoc backends respectively.
 You didn’t have to install or activate them explicitly.